thomasnield/kotlin-statistics/README.md

 ![](http://i.imgur.com/ONh78s7.png)
 # Kotlin Statistics
-Math and statistical extensions for Kotlin
+### Math and statistical extensions for Kotlin

-This library will contain helpful extension functions to perform exploratory and production statistics and math operations.
+This library contains helpful extension functions to perform exploratory and production statistics in a Kotlin-idiomatic way.

 ## Build Instructions